IBM-MIL/MILCarouselCollectionView/README.md

 By default, the MILCarouselCollectionView autoscrolls every 4 seconds to a new cell.

-To disable autoscrolling, do the following after you intialize the MILCarouselCollectionViewController, but before you pass it data:
+To disable autoscrolling, do the following after you intialize a MILCarouselCollectionViewController, but before you pass it data:

 ```swift
 self.carouselCollectionViewController.disableAutoScrolling()